tonethar/IGME-430-Fall-2024/exercises/2-heroku-test.md

 ## III.
 Clone your forked respository

-- Now you need to clone your forked HerokuTest repository to your desktop
+- Now you need to clone your forked **HerokuTest** repository to your desktop
 - If you don't already have something like this, create a folder on your PC named **430-files** or similar.
 Put it someplace easy to find
 - Now open GitBash in that folder:
   - you might be able to right-click inside the folder to do so OR
   - you could open up a GitBash terminal window, then type `cd ` (`cd` follwed by a space) and then drag drop the folder into the the terminal window, and then press enter
   - verify that your current working directory is **430-files** by typing `pwd`
+- Clone your forked repository to the **430-files** folder:
+  - type `git clone <clone-url-to-your-HerokuTest>`
+- Verify that you have cloned the **HerokuTest** folder and files to your desktop

+---

+## IV.
+Edit HerokuTest
+- Open the HerokuTest folder in VScode ("Open Folder" in VSCode OR do a drag/drop)

 ---
 ---